Jacqueline "Jacqui" Parkes, LMFT, LMHC, Co-Owner of ITSNWMA - Counseling Psychology, emphasis in Child and Family Therapy - St. Martin’s University

 MA - Counseling Psychology - Pacifica Graduate Institute

 BA - Psychology - University of Washington

-Elizabeth works with individuals and couples of all ages with concerns related to anxiety, depression, trauma, self-esteem, self-concept and identity, and personal exploration.
+Elizabeth works with individuals and couples of all ages with concerns related to anxiety, depression, trauma, grief and loss, self-esteem, self-concept and identity, and personal exploration.

 Elizabeth utilizes a psychodynamic approach, operating from a systems theory background and relational lens.
 She assesses presenting issues holistically and maintains a strength-based practice.
 She enjoys creating warm, collaborative spaces that encourage meaningful exploration, and productive problem solving.
 She has extensive experience working with clients from diverse backgrounds.

 Shannon Armitage, LMFTMA – Marriage and Family Therapy – Pacific Lutheran University